egdraper/HiveForce/libs/dice/README.md

-# character-class
+# dice

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `ng test character-class` to execute the unit tests.
+Run `ng test dice` to execute the unit tests.